zukunft/zukunft.com/docs/code_functions_all.md

         \-- system_form - TODO Prio 1 fill with the correct field
     \-- form_name
         \-- system_form - an editable text field of an edit / add form that also sends the unchanged db value as the
+    \-- form_word_add_simple
+        \-- system_form - the one field form that adds a word by its name without the confirm view: the hidden word add mask
     \-- form_description
         \-- system_form - @param db_object|type_object $dbo
     \-- form_field_code_id